Foundation for Research on Economics and the Environment

-The Foundation for Research on Economics and the Environment (FREE), based in Bozeman, Montana, is an American think tank that promotes free-market environmentalism.
+The Foundation for Research on Economics and the Environment (FREE), based in Gallatin Gateway, Montana, is an American think tank that promotes free-market environmentalism.
 FREE emphasizes reliance on market mechanisms and private property rights, rather than on regulation, for protection of the environment.
-Its chairperson, John Baden, stresses decentralization: a shift of control from what he calls "green platonic despots" in the federal government to "local interests," including environmental groups.
+Its chairperson and founder, John Baden, stresses decentralization: a shift of control from what he calls "green platonic despots" in the federal government to "local interests," including environmental groups.
 Citing conservation efforts such as those involving the Rocky Mountain Elk, Pheasants Forever, and Trout Unlimited, Baden asserts that the ideas FREE promotes have become "the norm among progressive, intellectually honest and successful environmentalists."
 FREE's mission is to attract and work with conservationists, conservatives, and classical liberals who treasure responsible liberty, sustainable ecology, and modest prosperity.